programmfabrik/fylr-plugin-sequence/README.md

 The automatic filling of empty fields can be configured [in a general way](#base-configuration) per objecttype and field, or for pool managed objects, with more complex patterns based on [pool settings](#pool-settings).

+## Requirements

+### Objecttype to store the sequences

 To store the current value of different sequences, this plugin uses a specialized objecttype.
 This objecttype **must be added to the datamodel**, and must fullfil these following requirements:

 * **text** field for the reference:
     * this field stores a **(unique) identifier** so the sequence can be identified by this **reference**
     * it should have a `NOT NULL` constraint, so no sequence object without a reference can exist
     * it should have a `UNIQUE` constraint, so each sequence can be identified (the plugin will use the first object that fits)

 * **integer** field:
     * this field stores the latest used **sequential number**
     * it should have a `NOT NULL` constraint, so no sequence object without a number can exist
     * it must **not** have a `UNIQUE` constraint, because the sequential number could collide with other unrelated sequences

+The objecttype should be as simple as possible.
+It is not necessary to enable pool or tag management, or make it hierarchical or enable it to be included in the main search.

+The objecttype must have a single simple mask which allows reading and editing of both these fields.

+### Rights management

+The plugin uses the fylr API to update the sequence and the saved objects.
+To authenticate the necessary requests, the plugin uses the same user session as the user which is currently logged in.

+This means that the user (or group in which the user is) needs the necessary *read* and *write* rights on the special sequence objecttype and on the mask.
+Missing rights will cause the plugin to fail.

+## Setup

-## Base Configuration
+### Base Configuration

-### Settings for the sequence objecttype
+#### Settings for the sequence objecttype

+The specialized sequence objecttype must be selected in the base config so the plugin can use it.

 * **Objecttype**
     * select the objecttype that is used to store the sequences

 * **Reference Field**
     * text field
     * this field stores a **(unique) identifier** so the sequence can be identified by this **reference**

 * **Number Field**
     * integer field
     * this field stores the latest used **sequential number**

-### Settings for the updated fields in objects
+#### Settings for the updated fields in objects

 For each objecttype one or more fields can be defined which are checked by the plugin if they are empty.
-In this case, the plugin will use the template to format a string that contains the sequential number.
+If the field is empty, the plugin will use the template to format a string that contains the sequential number and update the field.
 The selected fields must be text fields.

 * **Objecttype**
     * select the objecttype to be updated

 * **Text Field**
     * select the text field to be updated

 * **Template for field content**
     * insert the template for the text that will be generated
     * the template must comply to the specific format below

 * **Field in object to specify the sequence**
     * optional field in the current object to be added to the sequence reference.
     * if this field is specified, a separate sequence is kept per value of this field
     * this makes it possible to set different sequential numbers depending on field values in the object

 * **Start offset of the sequence**
     * optional integer value to add to the sequential number

 * **Only fill this field if a new object is inserted**
     * if activated, this option causes updated objects (version > 1) to be skipped by the plugin
     * activate this option if you only want to fill fields once when the object is created

-**Template format**
+#### Template format

 The template must contain a placeholder for the sequential number, as well as an optional prefix and suffix.
 The placeholder must be in the [`printf` format style of python3](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) and must be compatible to format an integer value.